 New Bern Fire-Rescue Department responds to various types of incidents including Fires, Motor Vehicle Crashes, Medical calls, Rescue calls, and Minor Hazardous situation calls.
-Fires including building/structure, mobile property, vehicles, natural vegetation, and outside rubbish.
-These may include fires in one and two-family dwellings, multi-family dwellings, commercial properties, mobile homes, or urban interface.
-Motor vehicle crashes can present various hazards/ conditions to include but not limited to, patient care, vehicle fires, hazardous materials, and overall scene safety.
-NBFRD assists the hospital and county rescue squads with patient care with in the city limits and currently operates at an Emergency Medical Technician Basic (EMT-B) level (treatment/ non-transport).
-At the rescue level, NBFRD responds to calls involving water rescue, elevator rescue, rope rescue, land search and rescue, and lock outs/ lock in. most personnel are also trained in Trench and Confined Space rescue.
+Fires include buildings/structures, mobile property, vehicles, natural vegetation, and outside rubbish.
+These may include fires in one and two-family dwellings, multi-family dwellings, commercial properties, mobile homes, or urban interfaces.
+Motor vehicle crashes can present various hazards/ conditions including but not limited to, patient care, vehicle fires, hazardous materials, and overall scene safety.
+NBFRD assists the hospital and county rescue squads with patient care within the city limits and currently operates at an Emergency Medical Technician Basic (EMT-B) level (treatment/ non-transport).
+At the rescue level, NBFRD responds to calls involving water rescue, elevator rescue, rope rescue, land search and rescue, and lockouts/ lock-ins.
+Most personnel are also trained in Trench and Confined Space rescue.
 NBFRD along with Greenville Fire-Rescue make up North Carolina Task Force 10 (NCTF-10).
-Personnel on the task force team may be deployed at a moment's notice for Urban Search and Rescue (USAR) operation and/ or Swift water operations throughout the State.
+Personnel on the task force team may be deployed at a moment's notice for Urban Search and Rescue (USAR) operations and/ or Swift water operations throughout the State.
 NBFRD operates at an operational level in Hazmat.
 We assist with decontamination on an incident scene, and on a few occasions have been requested to assist Carolina East Medical Center with decontamination.
 However, our primary concern with Hazardous materials is to identify and report to the proper authorities trained in hot zone operations.